-In preparation for the next round of Municipal Public Health and Wellbeing Plans and Integrated Health Promotion Plans for the years 2017–2021, WHIN works with our local government and community health partners on the importance of applying a gender lens to their health planning.
-We aim to ensure health and wellbeing plans across the NMR are gender sensitive and if possible gender transformative with particular focus on the effects of gender for women’s health, safety and wellbeing.
+In preparation for each round of Municipal Public Health and Wellbeing Plans and Integrated Health Promotion Plans, WHIN works with local government and community health partners to apply a gender lens to their health planning.
+We aim to ensure health and wellbeing plans across the NMR are gender sensitive and if possible gender transformative.
+We focus on the effects of gender for women’s health, safety and wellbeing.
 WHIN delivers a series of well-attended workshops for partner organisations on issues including: ‘Gender Lens for Health Planning’ and ‘Sexual and Reproductive Health Planning’.

 Women with Disabilities Victoria (WDV)

 WHIN staff have completed the training required for the ‘Women with Disabilities Victoria Gender and Workforce Development Program’, and WHIN is now qualified to co-facilitate these sessions as required.
 WHIN is also pleased to partner with WDV and three councils in the north — Yarra, Moreland and Darebin — to bring the ‘Enabling Women’ program to the region.
 The program is an opportunity for women with disabilities who live, work or play in the above council areas to build upon their natural leadership skills and confidence, expand their community networks and contribute to their community meaningfully.